Malafas/OpenRA/README.md

 This type of architecture may work for a small scale online experience, but the amount of HTTP requests handled in an MMO game would quickly burn through this machine's resources in no time.
 Therefore we need to make big adjustments.

 ##Persistance Is Key
-First of all, every single piece of persistable data needs to be saved in separate machines not only to decrease the systems coupling but also for fault tolerance, which decreases its MTBF (Mean Time Between Failure) and increase its MTTF (Mean Time To Failure).
+First of all, every single piece of persistable data needs to be saved in separate machines not only to **decrease the systems coupling** but also for **fault tolerance**, which decreases its MTBF (Mean Time Between Failure) and increase its MTTF (Mean Time To Failure).

 ###Tolerate Your Faults

 Since we are already talking about fault-tolerance let's think about how will we be able to persist data and ensure that all saved data is as fault tolerant as possible.

-RAID X a.k.a.
+**RAID X** a.k.a.
 Redundant Array of Independent Disks is a data storage virtualization technology that combines multiple physical disk drive components into a single logical unit for the purposes of data redundancy, performance improvement, or both.

 "X" stands for the amount of different arrangements that can be setup in order to best fit a systems requirements.